ForNeVeR/AvaloniaRider/README.md

 ### Development releases (may be unstable)

-To install a development release (automatically published for every push into the `master` branch), first add the custom plugin repository into your IDE (see [the documentation][ide.channels] on how to do that).
+To install a development release (automatically published for every push into a development branch), first add the custom plugin repository into your IDE (see [the documentation][ide.channels] on how to do that).

 **Custom plugin repository address:**
 `https://plugins.jetbrains.com/plugins/dev/14839`

 Then, install the plugin as usual via the IDE plugin settings screen.

-### Install from GitHub (any build from the master branch or PR; may be unstable)

-To install a plugin distribution built by GitHub Actions, open the Actions page for the commit you want to install (e.g. [here's a build list for the `master` branch][github-actions.master]), and then download the artifact named `avaloniarider-{version}`.

-After that, open Rider, and go to the Rider **Settings → Plugins**.
-Click a gear icon, choose **Install Plugin from Disk** action, and then point it to the ZIP file you've downloaded.

 Build
 -----